Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 What Counts as Commercial & Industrial Property

-"Commercial property" covers anything zoned for business rather than living in: offices, retail units, shophouses (commercial or mixed-use), F&B and medical suites, and industrial property — B1 (light industrial), B2 (heavy industrial), warehouses and JTC/factory units.
-Each behaves a little differently for financing, but they share one defining trait: they fall outside the MAS residential lending framework.
+"Commercial property" covers anything zoned for business rather than living in.
+That means offices, retail units, shophouses (commercial or mixed-use), F&B and medical suites, and industrial property: B1 (light industrial), B2 (heavy industrial), warehouses and JTC/factory units.
+Each behaves a little differently for financing, but they share one trait.
+They fall outside the MAS residential lending framework.

-That single fact changes everything downstream.
+That one fact changes everything downstream.
 No residential LTV caps.
 No ABSD.
 No CPF.
 No MSR.
-Instead, the loan is underwritten more like a business facility — on the strength of the borrower, the property and the deal.
+The loan is underwritten more like a business facility, on the strength of the borrower, the property and the deal.
 For owner-occupiers buying their own business premises, that usually means more leverage at sharper rates than residential.
 For investors, it means tighter LTV and a bigger cash cheque.

 Two financing offer documents side by side on a navy desk showing a large interest-rate gap — commercial property loan rate comparison Singapore 2026

-The same commercial purchase can be priced wildly differently by two banks — this is where a broker earns their keep.
+The same commercial purchase can be priced very differently by two banks.
+This is where a broker earns their keep.

-This is the single most important thing to understand about commercial financing: the rate gap between banks is far wider than on a home loan.
+Here is the thing most buyers miss about commercial financing.
+The rate gap between banks is far wider than on a home loan.
 Residential packages cluster within a few basis points of each other.
-Commercial pricing does not — it swings on quantum, property type, the borrower's financials and the bank's appetite that quarter.
+Commercial pricing does not.
+It swings on quantum, property type, the borrower's financials and the bank's appetite that quarter.

 LenderIndicative fixed rateTypical condition